Low FODMAP Snacks for Better Digestion

 - Place the bites in an airtight container and refrigerate for at least 4 hours.

-- Enjoy up to 2 energy bites to maintain low FODMAP status.
+- Enjoy up to 2 energy bites per snack time to maintain low FODMAP status.

 Enjoy Low FODMAP Snacks